This Audit Committee Charter (this “Charter”) has been adopted by the Board

 review the performance of the head of Internal Audit;

-review and approve the annual internal audit plan for the upcoming year
+review and approve the annual internal audit plan for the upcoming

-management, internal audit department responsibilities
+auditor and management, internal audit department responsibilities

 (including reporting responsibilities), and any recommended changes

 in the internal audit plan; and

 review summaries of significant internal audit reports and

 Risk Assessment and Risk Management.

 management periodically with the management, internal audit staff

 3.4 Financial Reporting Processes; CEO and CFO Certifications.

 Internal and External Controls.
-Review with management, the Company

-and the independent auditor, as appropriate, the Company’s internal controls
+appropriate, the Company’s internal controls over financial

-independent auditor and (iii) the head of Internal Audit regarding any
+auditor and (iii) the head of Internal Audit regarding any

 significant judgments made in management’s preparation of the

-Obtain and review timely reports from
+Obtain and review timely reports from the independent auditor

 all critical accounting policies and practices to be used by the

-all alternative treatments of financial information within GAAP that
+all alternative treatments of financial information within GAAP

-the independent auditor; and
+preferred by the independent auditor; and

 all other material written communications between the independent